LCRA Griffith League Ranch Application (2018)

 The map on the right shows the location of the proposed well-field site in Bastrop County, TX.
 The well-field is approximately northeast of FM1441 and northwest of HWY 21 going northeast out of Bastrop.

 Environmental Stewardship filed its request for a contested case hearing with the Lost Pines Groundwater Conservation District on September 19, 2018.
 In our request we conclude that “Environmental Stewardship is significantly concerned with the potential impact of the pumping requested by LCRA.
 George Rice, a hydrogeologist, has been engaged by Environmental Stewardship to examine the impact of LCRA’s proposed pumping.
-As Mr. Rice’s work shows, the Simsboro is connected to other aquifers in the area, and LCRA’s pumping from the Simsboro will impact the water in those aquifers as well as the Colorado River.
+As Mr. Rice’s work shows, the Simsboro is connected to other aquifer formations in the area, and LCRA’s pumping from the Simsboro will impact the water in those aquifers as well as the Colorado River.
 LCRA’s proposed pumping is not consistent with the desired future condition (DFC) for the area, and is not consistent with sustainable management of the aquifers in the area.”

-PUBLIC HEARING on LCRA Griffith League Ranch Application
+PRELIMINARY HEARING on LCRA Griffith League Ranch Application

 Bastrop Convention Center

 Bastrop, TX 78602

 For more information contact the District by calling 512-360-5088, fax 512-360-5448 or emailing firstname.lastname@example.org

 For more information regarding a contested case hearings, please see the District’s website FAQ at lostpineswaeer.org/FAQ.aspx

 Over 100 landowners and organizations have requested to be parties to a Contested Case Hearing

 challenging the LCRA’s groundwater permit application pending before the